 Remote Telemetry Units (RTUs) along the network interpret the information from these sensors.
 And translate it into a language the master can understand.

 SCADA Control is a core component of a SCADA Monitoring System

-"Derived Controls" provide for instant reactions of the monitoring system in the event that user-specified alarm combinations occur.
+Derived Controls provide for instant reactions of the monitoring system in the event that user-specified alarm combinations occur.
 For example, if two individual alarms occurred at a single site, indicating that there was a power failure and a battery failure, a Derived Control would be activated, powering on a back-up generator.

 Lesser monitoring systems do not provide SCADA control functions.
 They simply allow for monitoring of a network.
 Operators using these types of systems must manually respond to individual alarms.
 This can be time consuming and very inefficient when dealing with complex processes at multiple sites.

 This is why it is critical for operators to look for RTUs that can support both discrete and analog alarms, as well as control relays, when deploying a SCADA system.
-RTU devices, such as the NetGuardian 832A, are capable of all of these functions, eliminating inefficiencies by responding to alarms with control relays.
+RTU devices, such as the NetGuardian 832A, are capable of all of these functions.
+Which eliminates inefficiencies by responding to alarms with control relays.

 The NetGuardian 832A can support up to 32 discrete alarms, as well as 8 analog alarms and 8 controls.
 With a large capacity such as this, operators can create controls to respond to numerous alarm combinations along their network.
 While easily accommodating additional devices as their network expands.

 To see additional information related to a SCADA Manual, please visit the SCADA Monitoring page.

 You need to see DPS gear in action.
 Get a live demo with our engineers.

 An introduction to SCADA from your own perspective.